 Please fill out this part of the team charter individually.
 During the first meeting you will share your answers with the group, and collectively they will form the basis of the team charter.
-Questions 1 to 6 focus on your profile, while questions 7 to 14 focus on your expectations regarding the team performance.

-Your profile 1.
+Your pro ofile 1.
 Please provide some information on your personal background (e.g. where you grew up, what courses you have followed, hobbies, personality traits).
 2. What do you consider to be the criteria/elements of a perfect team?
+3. What strengths do you have that can contribute to the functioning of your PREMIUM project group?